MEDEVAC PROGRAMME

 HISTORY

-“It is a project that will elevate the soul of everyone who gets involved.
+„It is a project that uplifts the spirit of everyone involved.
+I am pleased to have been a part of it.“

 - PhDr.
-Tomas Haisman
+Tomáš Haišman

-Subsequently, other patients arrived, not only children but also adults.
-Although the war in the former Yugoslavia ended, in 1998 the war in Kosovo started and MEDEVAC (at that time still a project of the Czech MoI) offered once again its helping hand.
-In the following years, evacuations from other countries took place: Afghanistan, Cambodia, Chechnya, Iraq, Libya, Myanmar, Pakistan, Syria.
-In addition to Motol University Hospital, other Czech Hospitals also assisted in providing specialized care, namely: Bulovka Hospital, Vinohrady University Hospital and the General University Hospital in Prague.
+Subsequently, more patients arrived, not only children but also adults.
+Although the war ended in 1995, a new conflict began in Kosovo in 1998, and MEDEVAC (still a project of the Ministry of the Interior at the time) once again offered a helping hand.
+In the following years, evacuations took place from other countries: Afghanistan, Burma, Chechnya, Iraq, Cambodia, Libya, Pakistan, and Syria.
+In addition to the Motol University Hospital, the Bulovka University Hospital, the Královské Vinohrady University Hospital, and the General University Hospital in Prague also assisted in the care of patients.

 countries since 1993